Metamodels and associated toolings for applying Behaviour-Driven Development (BDD) to test robotic scenarios.

 events or actions that signal the start of the behaviour, and the criteria that characterizes

 what constitute a successful behaviour.
-We consider the Given-When-Then
+We consider the Given-When-Then formulation a

 good metamodel because of its simple concepts, which are both easy to understand and flexible